 Bar A great selection of Thornbridge Brewery beers, including a Festival Special Ale which is light, refreshing and similar to a wheat beer.
-Also a Reverend & The Makers special beer.
 Nice selection of ciders, including a guest one each day.
 Prices £3.50 a pint average.
 Knowledgeable and friendly bar staff, very little queueing.

 Loos Portaloos generally very clean, with toilet rolls put out even on the Monday morning.
 Perhaps there could have been a few portaloos down at the far end of the camping field.
 Hardly any queueing.

 Security Very friendly at all times, bearded or otherwise.

 Age range A really great mix, from babies to people in their 60s and perhaps older.
 Some teens but not overwhelmingly so.

 Stages Main Stage, Magical Sounds Dance Tent, Tornado Town and Lock Inn.

 Food A smallish but adequate range of food stalls.
 Ghandi’s flip-flop vegetarian food, their Thali at £7.50 well recommended.